Almonds Ai and Mobavenue join forces to launch ChannelX. Click Here

 5. Unclear Value Propositions

-As loyalty programs become more complex, customers often find it difficult to understand the value of their rewards.
+As loyalty programs become more complex, customers often find it difficult to understand rewards’ value.
 A lack of transparency in reward structures and how points are accumulated and redeemed can confuse customers, reducing their engagement with the program.

 6. Inefficient Resource Allocation